M&S rebrands Midget Gems to avoid offending people with dwarfism

 The retailer has rebranded its version of the confectionery as Mini Gems following a campaign by a disability academic.

-Dr Erin Pritchard, a lecturer in disability studies at Liverpool Hope University who has achondroplasia, a condition which stunts growth, had previously approached supermarkets and confectionery makers about changing the name of the sweet, raising her concerns that the use of the word “midget” is seen as derogatory for people with growth problems.
+Dr Erin Pritchard, a lecturer in disability studies at Liverpool Hope University – who has achondroplasia, a condition which stunts growth – had previously approached supermarkets and confectionery makers about changing the name of the sweet, raising her concerns that the use of the word “midget” is seen as derogatory for little people.

 M&S is the first retailer to react to her campaign and has changed the labelling on its packaging.